piyz/taxi-park-on-java/README.md

-Taxi Park
+### Taxi Park

-The TaxiPark class stores information about registered drivers, passengers, and their trips.
+### The TaxiPark class stores information about registered drivers, passengers, and their trips.
 Your task is to implement six functions which collect different statistics about the data.

+***Those six functions/methods you will find in TaxiParkImpl.class.***
+***After that how you implements those functions try to passed all tests.***

 SubTask 1